Imhoff family: History

 Hans IV Imhoff (d.
 1499) founded a second trading company which, from the second half of the 15th century, concentrated on the trading centers of Western Europe.
-He had eight sons who not only maintained the older trading branches in Venice, Salzburg, Linz, Prague, Brno and Olomouc, but also founded new retail branches in Naples, Aquila, Messina, Lyon, Zaragoza, Lisbon, Antwerp and Amsterdam.
+He had eight sons who not only maintained the older trading branches in Venice, Salzburg, Linz, Prague, Brno and Olomouc, but also founded new retail branches in Naples, Águilas, Messina, Lyon, Zaragoza, Lisbon, Antwerp and Amsterdam.
 In 1510 the Imhoffs founded a trading post in Bari, Italy, to ship Indian saffron via Venice to Germany.
 A brother of Hans V, Ludwig (1466–1533), went there and founded an Italian branch that remained in Bari until its extinction in 1719.
 In the saffron trade the Imhoffs became big competitors of the Tuchers.
 In 1505 three Imhoffs, as well as members of the Hirschvogel and Welser families, took part in an expedition on the first trade trip of Upper German merchants to India.
+Around 1500, the Imhoff expanded trading and barter into money and banking and became involved in silver and gold mining in Saxony and Silesia.
+From 1540 onwards they financed European courts with loans.
+Around 1520 they briefly had a monopoly on the trade in pepper and ginger from the Portuguese colony of Goa in India.
+Around 1565, the Imhoff trading company reached its greatest extent.

 Hans V (1461-1522) also entered the banking business.
 He was a close friend of Willibald Pirckheimer, Lazarus Spengler, Albrecht Dürer, Adam Kraft and Eobanus Hessus, and supported them financially.
 His grandson Willibald Imhoff (1519–1580), also a grandson of Willibald Pirckheimer, became a famous art collector.
 He was portrayed by Titian, and after the death of Andreas Dürer (Albrecht's brother) Imhoff was able to acquire numerous works by Albrecht Dürer.

-The family also spread to Bavaria and Austria, as well as Saxony, Braunschweig, Hanover and the Netherlands.
-The Augsburg branch became quite influential, however, unlike their Lutheran Nuremberg cousins, they were catholic.
+The Nuremberg Imhoffs continued to compete with the Tucher's trading company in the saffron trade until the 17th century, making it one of the last trading companies of the Nuremberg patricians that was active on a large scale.
+The Augsburg branch became quite influential too, however, unlike their Lutheran Nuremberg cousins, they were catholic.
 They provided several mayors to the city and were related to the Fugger family.
 The new Augsburg Town Hall was commissioned by mayor Hieronymus Imhoff (1575–1638) in 1609.
 He supported the Counter-Reformation and was therefore arrested by Swedish troops during the Thirty Years' War.

-The Imhoff family donated numerous works of art in Nuremberg and elsewhere.
+The family also spread to Austria, as well as Saxony, Braunschweig, Hanover and the Netherlands.
+Through the acquisition of estates, individual family members were accepted into the imperial knighthood.
+Individual lines were raised to the status of imperial barons from 1679 onwards, the others to the status of Bavarian barons in the 19th century.